mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 # Known Issues
 - Uploading a file with size more than 10 MB may fail due to preset timeouts during the ingestion process.
-- If multiple pdf files are being uploaded the expected time of completion as shown in the UI may not be correct.